Aw, Tash: *1971

 - Immigration and belonging.

-The “strangers” refers both to people around him and to the feeling of being foreign everywhere. - 2.
-The title comes from a specific moment
+- 2. The title comes from a specific moment

 The title refers to a scene where Aw sits on a pier in Brighton watching people pass by.

-- observing society from the outside.
+It becomes a metaphor for:- observing society from the outside.

 - feeling both connected and separate.

-- how cities are full of people who share space but remain strangers. - 3.
-Understanding British class culture helps
+- how cities are full of people who share space but remain strangers.

 A big theme is how Aw tries to understand the UK while studying there.

-He reflects on:
+He reflects on:- elite universities

 - accent and class identity